 - When downloading your raw data file from your DNA testing company account, leave it zipped, don't try to open it as it contains 700,000 lines of numbers and letters; Some browsers unzip downloaded files by default (eg. Safari on Macs), in which case you'll need to edit the settings (refer to instructions in the GEDmatch Upload link); the autosomal DNA file will be about 6MB in size.
 WeGene users must compress their their raw data file into a zipped file first (refer to instructions on GEDmatch's WeGene Upload link).

-- You can upload multiple DNA kits to your one GEDmatch account.
+- You can upload multiple DNA kits to your one GEDmatch account, and to your one Genesis Beta account.

 Once your kit has successfully been uploaded to GEDmatch, the tester's kit number, name and alias will appear in the Your DNA Resources panel on the left side of your GEDmatch dashboard (home page).